LeonasAnony/Wollumetric/README.md

 The Processing library is adapted from Albert Hwang's [lumarca-for-processing](https://github.com/Albert/lumarca-for-processing), extended with mesh rendering and per-string calibration.

-The Python scripts for wiremap generation, the browser visualizer, and the TouchDesigner implementation are original work.
+The Python scripts for wiremap generation, the browser visualizer, the Fusion 360 Addin, and the TouchDesigner implementation are original work.

 ---